Best women's road bikes 2025: Take to the tarmac with comfort and speed

 The best women's road bikes don't necessarily need to be women's specific, but those that come with women's specific touchpoints and sizing options do the job brilliantly

-Women's specific road bike frames are built around average body dimensions data, and tend to have a slightly shorter top tube and slightly higher stack at the front end (head tube).
-On average, women tend to have longer legs proportionately to men, and therefore a shortened top tube means a more comfortable and balanced reach to the handlebars.
+Women's specific road bike frames are built around average body dimensions data and tend to have a slightly shorter top tube and slightly higher stack at the front end (head tube).

-Everybody is different though and, as a starting point, we would recommend checking your current setup's measurements from a comfort and fit standpoint.
+As everybody is different, we recommend checking your current setup's measurements from a comfort and fit standpoint.
 Use our comprehensive bike size guide, or, if you're a first-time bike buyer, don't underestimate the value of popping into your local bike shop to be sized.

 Specifications